Scurrlin/SPARQL-101/README.md

    ```

 2. **Setting up Environment Variables**:
-    Once you've installed the necessary dependencies, you'll need to set up your environment variables.
+    After you've installed the necessary dependencies, you'll need to set up your environment variables.
 Create a new file named `.env` in the root of your project and add the following four variables.
 Don't forget to include them in your `.gitignore`!

     ```env
     SPOTIFY_CLIENT_ID=